Rethinking an established app navigation for future proofing

 • Added a label under each tab to help users identify their purpose.

-• Designed the high fidelity screens for the uncovered needs.
+• Designed the high fidelity screens based on our findings.

 Homepage